Helias/Keira2/README.md

 ### Contribute

+- You can help us even without installing your own Keira2 instance by testing our [development live demo](http://keira2.altervista.org/Keira2-dev/).
-- Report any bug or suggestions by [opening a new issue](https://github.com/Helias/Keira2/issues/new).
+- Report any bug or suggestion by [opening a new issue](https://github.com/Helias/Keira2/issues/new).
 - Check our [documentation](https://github.com/Helias/Keira2/wiki) to understand how the source is structured.

 ### License